About Bill Marshall

 In 2002, Bill published his first book, Rich Shareowner, Poor Shareowner™ which the highly regarded Stock Trader’s Almanac: 2003 named one of the “Year’s Top Investment Books.”
 In 2005, Stock Trader’s Almanac: 2006 named Bill’s second book, Money Ain’t Free: The True Cause of the Crisis in Corporate Responsibility as one of that “Year’s Top Investment Books.”
 Bill is currently working on a third book, Rediscovering Free Enterprise: Freedom's Imperative.

-His principal current project is helping Marianne and the Front Range Equine Team build their business and procure a clinic.
+His principal current project is helping Marianne and the Front Range Equine Team build their business and help manage the rehabilitation facility.